Capstone-Projects-2023-Fall/project-garden-sensor-array/documentation/docs/api-specification/backend-api.md

 ## Gardener Class

-**Class Purpose**
+**Class Purpose:**
-Represents the people that wish to register for Garden Sensor Array to monitor their plants through the website via sensors
+- Represents the people that wish to register for Garden Sensor Array to monitor their plants through the website via sensors

-**Data Fields**
+**Data Fields:**

 - *username: String*   -- Username needed to log in
 - *email: String*  --  A valid email is needed to register